Light-Wizzard/WeBookServer/README.md

 ## Notes

-This is on Arch Linux Manajaro
+This is on Arch Linux or Manjaro

 ```